Tyson Foods stock plunges as brokerage says lawsuit may have merit

-Shares of Tyson Foods Inc (TSN.N), the largest U.S. meat processor, fell as much as 11.5 percent to $65.85 on Friday after a brokerage report said a class action lawsuit against the company alleging collusion might have merit.
+(Reuters) - Shares of Tyson Foods Inc (TSN.N) fell 11.5 percent, their biggest intraday percentage drop in more than six years, after a brokerage said a class action lawsuit against the largest U.S. meat processor over industry collusion was "powerfully convincing".

 Tyson Foods disputed the allegations in the complaints as well as the speculative conclusions in the report.